10up/wp-local-docker/readme.md

 There is also a script in the `/bin` directory that will allow you to execute WP CLI from the project directory directly: `./bin/wp plugin install`.

+If you're running a Linux host, use `$USER:www-data` to run commands as your user.

 ## SSH Access

 You can easily access the WordPress/PHP container with `docker-compose exec`.
 Here's a simple alias to add to your `~/.bash_profile`: